 1.4.1Using ColorsAYesYes

-1.4.3Contrast (minimum level)AAYesYes
+1.4.3Contrast (lowest level)AAYesYes

-1.4.4Resize TextAAYesYes
+1.4.4Resize textAAYesYes

-1.4.5Character imageAA-YesNo Affected Content
+1.4.5Character imageAA-YesNo such content

 2.1.1Keyboard operationAYesYes

-2.2.2Pausing, Stopping and HidingA-YesNo Affected Content
+2.2.2Pausing, Stopping, and HidingA-YesNo such content

 2.4.1Block skipAYesYes

-2.4.2Page TitleAYesNoSome PDFs do not have titles
+2.4.2Page TitleAYes×Some PDFs do not have titles

 2.4.4Purpose of the link (in context)AYesYes